 - tapioca starch: My go-to brand for this is alway Bob’s Red Mill Tapioca FlourMill Tapioca Starch

-- carob power – if you’ve reintroduced chocolate, feel free to use cacao powder in place of the carob powder in this recipe.
+- carob power – if you’ve reintroduced chocolate or are following the Modified AIP version of the AIP diet, feel free to use cacao powder in place of the carob powder in this recipe.
 If you use carob, note that your cookies will be much darker in color.

 - peppermint extract – Alcohol-free extracts (for things like vanilla and peppermint) are not required according to the updated AIP guidelines by Dr. Sarah Ballantyne, but ensure your product doesn’t contain “natural flavors” and is made with pure peppermint oil.